 Using a crate provides a safe place for them to go back to that is familiar and secure.
 It can also help keep your puppy safe if you need to leave them alone for any period of time before they have learned what they can and can’t do.

 Dogs are not really den animals, but with the right positive association, a crate could be a cozy place they are looking for and feel secure inside.
 If you are traveling with your Husky, or staying somewhere new, using a crate can be beneficial as it is an environment they are used to and somewhere they can feel more relaxed.

 Additionally, using a crate can help alleviate behavioral problems.
 If your dog is destructive for example, crate training can stop them from damaging your home when you go out.
 However, although it can be used as an aid to training, it will not deal with the cause of the original behavior and this will still need to be addressed.

 Finally, it is important to remember that the crate should be used as a positive training aid with your dog.
 Never use the crate as a form of punishment.
 Your Husky should also not be spending the majority of his time each day in his crate.

-How to choose a crate and what size crate for your Husky?
+How to choose a crate and what size crate for husky?